tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please find the names of people who lives on the same address.
+Please find the names of persons who live on the same address.
 Make sure that the result is ordered by 1st person, 2nd person's name and common address.
-The sample of data is presented below.
+The  data sample is presented below.
 Please make sure your column names are corresponding column names below.

 | person_name1 | person_name2 | common_address |
 | ------ | ------ | ------ |